Growing Ferns in Shaded Gardens

 They are also one of the oldest plant varieties in the world, with ferns being found as early as three hundred and sixty million years ago.
 The types of fern that we are accustomed to first appeared in the cretaceous period, meaning that some of our favourite herbivore dinosaurs like Triceratops were probably munching down on it for sustenance.

-We don’t recommend eating your fern (although there are varieties you can eat) and instead recommend you growing it for the wonderful decoration it provides.
-If you’re looking for flowers, then you’re in the wrong place as ferns don’t flower – but that’s okay, because they’re distinctive all the same.
+We don’t recommend eating your fern (although there are varieties you can eat) and instead recommend you grow it for the wonderful decoration it provides.
+If you’re looking for flowers, then you’re in the wrong place as ferns don’t flower –but that’s okay because they’re distinctive all the same.

 Fern Varieties that Love Shade